 How much do you like to cook?
-Your answer will undoubtedly affect your choice of oven, hob and hood.
+Your answer will undoubtedly affect your choice of kitchen appliances.
 You obviously also need to consider the look you want to achieve, as well as your budget.

 Need more help?
 Whatever you’re after, from built-in ovens to free-standing cookers, there’s plenty of information in our ovens buying guide.